 Skip to main content

 Building controls are a combination of automated software and physical components which control the building's operational systems such as its heating, ventilation, air conditioning, lighting, and alarms.
+All these systems require energy, and building controls ensure comfortable buildings, using as little energy as possible.

 Control systems are able to: